 Written and Directed by Johnny Simons

-Written by Lake Simons and John Dyer
+By Lake Simons & John Dyer

-Music by John Dyer
+Music Composed by John Dyer

 Written and Directed by Grainger Esch